lbaehren/docker-mettools/docs/01_install.md

 Installing Docker on openSUSE
 =============================

-Stating with openSUSE 13.2, `docker` rpms are available from the standard repositories, but typically not in the most recent version.
+Starting with openSUSE 13.2, `docker` rpms are available from the standard repositories, but typically not in the most recent version.
 Current versions of the docker engine as well as additional tools like `docker-compose`, `docker-swarm` and `docker-machine` are thus available through a dedicated openSUSE build project: